Crystal Clear Choice

 The running performance of the assembly machines has also benefited from the smaller volume.
 More blanks can now be placed in each machine magazine, lightening the burden on machine staff who no longer need to refill as often.

-’D-flute bridges that wide gap between B and E-flute," explains Aleksandar Stojanovic, STI Group Managing Director. ’With these obvious benefits, many other customers are also changing to D-flute.’
+’D-flute bridges that wide gap between B and E-flute," explains Daniel Benasch, Head of Design Center Packaging at STI Group. ’With these obvious benefits, many other customers are also changing to D-flute.’

 STI Group is currently analysing its portfolio of packaging and display solutions to establish for which items D-flute makes the most appropriate alternative, and is proactively contacting customers that would benefit from making the switch.